1dv023/syllabus/examination/exam-assignment-3/README.github.md

 ### To handle API keys

-To be able to request data from GitLab API, you must get an API token that identifies yourself.
-Send the key in the Authorization header in every request so that GitLab could authorize the request.
-Please note that this key is personal to your GitLab account.
+To be able to request data from GitHub REST API, you must get an API token that identifies yourself.
+Send the key in the Authorization header in every request so that GitHub could authorize the request.
+Please note that this key is personal to your GitHub account.
 That means that the key should never be stored in a repository or shared with anyone (not even the teachers).

-There are several ways to authenticate your calls to GitLab: <https://docs.gitlab.com/ee/api/README.html#authentication>
+There are several ways to authenticate your calls to GitHub: <https://developer.github.com/v3/#authentication>
-We are going to use Basic Authentication, and you should create a ["personal access token"](https://docs.gitlab.com/ee/api/README.html#personal-access-tokens).
+We are going to use Basic Authentication, and you should create a ["personal access token"](https://github.com/settings/tokens).
 You allow this key to work with issues and send it along with the correct header.
+If you want to use a module for this, we could recommend [Octonode](https://www.npmjs.com/package/octonode) that will help you a lot with the API calls.

 When you register a callback for the webhook, you should also define a secret so that you can validate the hook-requests to your application.
 This is also one thing to keep secret.
 You can solve this in a couple of ways.
 In this assignment, you should **use environment variables**.
 This way, you can read from the environment variables in your application and add it when you start your node-application.